-The Department of Spanish at Western Michigan University offers a Master of Arts degree with emphases choices in:
+The Department of Spanish at Western Michigan University offers a Master of Arts in Hispanic studies degree with emphases choices in:

 - Spanish literature